psicostat/Introduction2R_EN/docs/12-dataframe.md

-I `dataframe` sono uno degli oggetti più utilizzati in R per rappresentare i propri dati.
-In modo analogo alle matrici, i `dataframe` sono una struttura **bidimensionale** dove i dati sono disposti secondo righe e colonne.
-Può essere utile pensare al dataframe esattamente come ad una normale tabella che si può creare in un foglio di calcolo (e.g., Excel) dove possiamo inserire i nostri dati.
-Dati in questo caso è volutamente generico poichè i dataframe, a differenza delle matrici, possono contenere nello stesso oggetto tipi diversi di dati (e.g., *nomi*, *date* e *numeri*).
+*Dataframes* are one of the most commonly used objects in R for representing data.
+Similar to a `matrix`, a `dataframe` is a **two-dimensional** structure where data is organized in rows and columns.
+It can be helpful to think of a data frame just like a regular table you might create in a spreadsheet (e.g., Excel) where you can enter your data.
+The term "data" here is intentionally broad because, unlike matrices, data frames can contain different types of data within the same object (e.g., *names*, *dates*, and *numbers*).

-The basic structure of a dataframe is thus the same as a matrix, but it allows us to include various data types in the same object, such as characters and numerical values.
+The basic structure of a `dataframe` is thus the same as a matrix, but it allows us to include various data types in the same object, such as characters and numerical values.
 This enables us to store all the features of statistical units (e.g., numerical, categorical, nominal variables, etc.) that we aim to analyze later.
 A crucial point is that dataframes are designed to handle complex and heterogeneous data, typical in real data analysis.
-If you use other programming languages geared toward data analysis (e.g., Matlab), you'll notice the lack of a powerful and intuitive object like the dataframe.
+If you use other programming languages geared toward data analysis (e.g., Matlab), you'll notice the lack of a powerful and intuitive object like the `dataframe`.

-Generally, in a dataframe, rows represent statistical units (e.g., people or observations), and columns represent variables, which are properties measured on those units.
+Generally, in a `dataframe`, rows represent statistical units (e.g., people or observations), and columns represent variables, which are properties measured on those units.
 However, there are two main dataframe formats depending on how the data is organized: **wide** dataframes and **long** dataframes.
 Let's evaluate the difference between the two formats by considering data where, for each subject, we measure age, gender, and responses to three items in a questionnaire.

 #### Wide Dataframe {-}

-In the **wide** format, each row of the dataframe represents a subject, and each of their responses or measured variables is reported in a different column.
+In the **wide** format, each row of the `dataframe` represents a subject, and each of their responses or measured variables is reported in a different column.
 Even repeated responses to the same type of variable, such as questionnaire items, experimental trials, or the same variable measured at multiple time points are presented in different columns, so that whatever has been collected for a single participant is reported in one and a single row.
 The wide format is arguably the most familiar to researchers who routinely perform analyses with the SPSS software.
 In Table \@ref(tab:table-wide-db), some example data is presented in wide format: notice how responses to different items are reported in multiple columns.

 <table class="table table-striped table-hover table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:table-wide-db)(\#tab:table-wide-db)Dataframe in wide format</caption>